-- Co-President (s): The Sophomore class will nominate students that are enrolled in NSG 311 and NSG 312 for the fall of Junior year.
+- ➤ Co-President (s): The Sophomore class will nominate students that are enrolled in NSG 311 and NSG 312 for the fall of Junior year.
 A co-president will be elected from each class to have representation from NSG 311 and NSG 312.
 The Junior class will do the same for NSG 411 and NSG 412 for the Fall of Senior Year.
-The co-presidents will divide the duties equally and notify the student affairs committee with their duties by the first meeting of their tenure. - Oversee officers, meetings, fundraising activities; - Develop and oversee class subcommittees; - Oversee class activities; - Follow through with activity suggestions of the class; - Assign officers to subcommittees; - Maintain responsibility for communication to faculty advisor; - Present ideas to and communicates with class; - \circ Seeks nominations from NSG 212 class for the Junior class officers; - Seeks nominations from NSG 311 and NSG 312 for the Senior class officers; - Responsible to fundraising details such as communication with vendor, students, and faculty advisor; - Responsible for senior activity details such as dinner, pinning, and pictures. - > Treasurer - Set up SSI class account; - Deposits and withdraws funds; - Maintains receipts; - Submits financial log to faculty advisor; - Advisor to class for budgetary concerns. - > Secretary - Takes meeting minutes; - Maintains web-based communication with the class; - Development/analysis and dissemination of class surveys and voting outcomes.
+The co-presidents will divide the duties equally and notify the student affairs committee with their duties by the first meeting of their tenure. - Oversee officers, meetings, fundraising activities; - Develop and oversee class subcommittees; - o Oversee class activities; - o Follow through with activity suggestions of the class; - o Assign officers to subcommittees; - o Maintain responsibility for communication to faculty advisor; - o Present ideas to and communicates with class; - o Seeks nominations from NSG 212 class for the Junior class officers; - Seeks nominations from NSG 311 and NSG 312 for the Senior class officers; - Responsible to fundraising details such as communication with vendor, students, and faculty advisor; - o Responsible for senior activity details such as dinner, pinning, and pictures.